 If you’d like to bring a guest, please choose the final time slot of the day.

 Please note: With your health and safety being of the utmost importance, the LSAC Law School Forums have been designed with COVID-19 safety protocols in mind.
-All in-person forum participants will be required to provide proof of full COVID-19 vaccination or show a negative COVID test taken within 72 hours of entering the event.
+In order to comply with state and local guidelines, vaccination requirements for the in-person forums vary by city.
+Please review the latest vaccination/negative testing verification requirements before the forum.
 Additionally, everyone attending an in-person forum must wear, for the entirety of their time inside the venue, a face mask that covers the nose and mouth.
 For more information, please review the COVID-19 Safety Measure for In-Person Forums.

 Entry Time Schedule

 Your forum-day event schedule will differ depending on the time slot you choose during registration.
 More details are available below.

 Please note: The 4 p.m. to 6 p.m. time slot is not available during the New York Saturday forum, which ends at 4 p.m.

 One hour prior to your entry time slot, we encourage you to attend this in-person workshop which will provide an overview of the essential information needed to begin your law school admission journey.
 During this one-hour presentation, you’ll hear about the application process, diversity information, law school financial aid, and how best to navigate the forum.

 Additional educational opportunities and resources are available for in-person forum attendees through the digital forum platform.
 These include on-demand workshops covering topics such as Financing a Legal Education in the U.S., the LSAT, and more.
 You can also access downloadable resources provided by law schools and LSAC.

 Starting on your forum date, you’ll be able to access these workshops and resources through the “On-Demand Workshops and Resources” link, available on the Forums page of your LSAC online account.
 These resources will be available at any time throughout the rest of the 2021-22 LSAC Law School Forum season.